IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CekProfiling.md

 calling `ExBudgeting.<>` again, presumably where it says `<> budget`), and item 3 comes from `<> (ExTally (singleton key budget)`.

-The occurence of `spendBudget` on the left of the graph, where it's being called while executing builtins, is slightly different.
+The occurrence of `spendBudget` on the left of the graph, where it's being called while executing builtins, is slightly different.
 That accounts for 11.39% of the execution time, with `singleton` taking up 5.19% and `ExBudgeting.<>` taking 1.7%; in this case, `Data.Profunctor.Unsafe.#.` takes only 0.3% whereas it took